 - 1. Your name and occupation (this will be held strictly confidential) - 2.
-The name and age of the child - 3.
-The present location of the child - 4.
-The nature and extent of injury and/or abuse - 5.
-Any other information, including what let you to suspect abuse - 6.
-DO NOT CALL THE PARENT/GUARDIAN
+The name and age of the child - .
+The present location of the child - .
+The nature and extent of injury and/or abuse - .
+Any other information, including what let you to suspect abuse - .
+Do not call the parent/guardian if you suspect the abuse is happening by the parent/guardian.

 Reporting child abuse is an individual duty.
 Nobody can stop you from doing it legally or assume responsibility for doing it for you.
 However, you are expected to notify your immediate supervisor regarding the report.
 This person can assist you in the process of filing the written report properly.
-Should you have any questions, please contact your building principal.
+Should you have any questions, please contact your building Principal.